brokenalarms/hey-proton/README.md

 It is recommended though that you run the filters originally with `migration_date_in_days_ago` backdated a month or two, migrate any obvious addresses, and then set it to 0 going forward.

-#### `Unwanted` contacts
+#### `Screened Out` contacts

-This is a special optional `Unwanted` contact group for mail that you don't want to block, but you don't want to see or have further labelled at all.
+This is a special optional `Screened Out` contact group for mail that you don't want to block, but you don't want to see or have further labelled at all.
 Items will be archived and expire in 7 days.

 #### `My Migration Exceptions`

 This is another optional contact group - members won't get flagged up as `needs admin` if they are not yet migrated.
 Use this for use cases like:

 - senders that you know you need to migrate, but can't yet (waiting on response); or
 - for mail that you can't ever migrate
   - for example, if you have moved all email from a Google account, but still use Drive or Photos on it, you can still expect emails from `@google.com` to that address.